 At twenty-two, in 1981, after two scholarships, one of which was offered to me by what was then the Iranian Imperial Navy, I was offered to enter the Naval Academy, (it was the logical consequence of the path I had done, and in the military environment in general the symbols to be displayed in the various events in order to motivate the young generation are welcome).
 I owe a lot to the Navy, what little good I did in the following years, including my degree, I owe it to Mamma Marina, but then fate took me to other roads.
 Creating some sorrow for more than one person, I decided instead to take my leave and start everything from scratch, which happened in 1982 at the age of twenty-three.

 I enrolled, as a simple civilian and without the protection of "Mamma Marina" in Information Sciences at the University of Pisa, in reality not even this time I had a curriculum suitable for the purpose, the University of Pisa was then among the most difficult in Italy and I had taken the baccalaureate by studying, from outside, only a few months and despite having taken 56/60 (the highest grade of all the participants in the baccalaureate exams) I was aware of my scholastic deficiencies, moreover I did not have a lot of money to keep me at my studies until I graduated, I had some little help from my parents but unfortunately it wasn't enough to support me.
-Among the various activities carried out to keep me at my studies I did various jobs including the attendant at the ANFASS in Livorno, in other words, after being in charge of the Nave Audace Shooting Center, the most important operational ship of the Navy and having given up a brilliant career as an officer in the Navy, I returned to washing dishes and cleaning toilets to support my studies.
+Among the various activities carried out to keep me at my studies I did various jobs including the attendant at the ANFASS in Livorno, in other words, after having been in charge of the Nave Audace Shooting Center, the most important operational ship of the Navy and having given up a brilliant career as an officer in the Navy, I returned to washing dishes and cleaning toilets to support my studies.
 The experience at ANFASS, however, was very important for my inner growth.
 Dealing with disabled people makes us understand, at times, the true meaning of life and what they are able to give is far greater than what the so-called "able" give them, for work or for voluntary work.
 For some years I did various odd jobs until I was hired as an electrician.
 I spent the last period of the University working eight hours a day placing high voltage cables inside the Pisa airport.
 In the evenings I was studying and on more than one occasion I fell asleep with my head above the university books.

 1990-1995 The computer career

 At thirty, as soon as I graduated, my IT career officially began.
 I had heard of a computer company, Datamat, I applied but was not accepted because my curriculum was not up to par, a thirty-year-old graduate with a grade of 88/110 does not attract large companies.
-When I decide to publish, if I ever do, the book that tells other aspects of my life, I will explain how I did it, the fact is that after about a year I was in Datamat as a member of the software design team of the first European military satellite “Helios” (launched July 7, 1995 from the Kourou base in French Guiana).
+When I decide to publish, if I ever will, the book that tells other aspects of my life, I will explain how I did it, the fact is that after about a year I was in Datamat as a member of the software design team of the first European military satellite “Helios” (launched July 7, 1995 from the Kourou base in French Guiana).